 The goal of Orniverse is to collect all of this information and make it available to the global birdwatching community, and to connect visitors with local birders and bird guides.
 Orniverse is free of use for everyone.
 Our focus is on providing a great service to birdwatchers and to support the countless dedicated bird guides around the world.

-Apart from this, we are committed to make the data that we collect available for conservation purposes and to do our part to prevent any adverse effects that birding tourism may have on local ecosystems.
+Apart from this, we are committed to make the data that we collect available for conservation purposes and to do our part to prevent any adverse effects that birding tourism may have on local ecosystems and communities.